Transferring a Driver License from Another State (Over the Age of 18)

 - Is not a Class A, B or C commercial driver license or commercial driver license permit.

 Applicant must appear before a Driver License Examiner and furnish both primary and secondary documentary proofs of identity, proof of full legal name and birth date, and proof of legal presence in the United States.

 - Primary ID — usually a state-certified birth certificate.
 For a complete list of acceptable primary identification documents, click here.

 - Secondary ID — usually a Social Security card.
 For a complete list of acceptable secondary identification documents, click here.

 - Applicant will bring the Out of State License.

 - Social Security Number.

-- If the last name to be entered on the Oklahoma License is different from the name on the Out of State license, the applicant must bring in any documents showing a legal name change: Such as Marriage, Adoption, Divorce etc:
+- If the last name to be entered on the Oklahoma License is different from the name on the Primary ID, the applicant must bring in any documents showing a legal name change: Such as Marriage, Adoption, Divorce etc:

 These documents should connect all of the last names from the birth certificate to the current last name.
 Read more »

 Once the Examiner has accepted the documents and processed the applicant a Vision test will be given.
 If you pass the vision test, a form will be issued to the applicant.
 The applicant will take this form along with their identification documents and Out of State license to a tag agency.
 There they will pay the fee and the license will be printed.